jhuntdev/uuid-v9/python/README.md

 # UUID v9

-The v9 UUID supports both time-based sequential and random non-sequential IDs with an optional prefix, an optional checksum, and sufficient randomness to avoid collisions.
+The v9 UUID supports both time-based sequential and random non-sequential UUIDs with an optional prefix, an optional checksum, and sufficient randomness to avoid collisions.
+It uses the UNIX timestamp for sequential UUIDs and CRC-8 for checksums.
+A version digit can be added if desired, but is omitted by default.

 <!-- To learn more about UUID v9, please visit the website: https://uuid-v9.jhunt.dev -->